Dialogue between Gonzalo Quintero and Jane Landers

 The United States and Spain, 250 years of shared history

-The Rafael del Pino Foundation, Lopez-li Films and the United for History Foundation are organising the event “The United States and Spain, 250 years of shared history» on 13 April at 7 p.m., with the participation of the following speakers Gonzalo Quintero y Jane Landers.
+The Rafael del Pino Foundation, Lopez-li Films and the United for History Foundation organised the event “The United States and Spain, 250 years of shared history» on 13 April 2026, in which the following will participate Gonzalo Quintero y Jane Landers.

-The event will take place according to the following programme:
+The event took place according to the following programme:

 19.00 h.
 Words of welcome